 But for all you dog walking noobs out there I do expect to see your puppy services heavily promoted on your websites, Facebook etc. alongside your dog walking.

 A dog walker doing three group walks a day at £10 per dog can earn around £150+ a day.
-If you make £500 a week (£24,000 a year) you are doing well.
-You can make more by working longer days if you want, hiring staff etc. It all depends on how much you want to work.
+If you make £500 a week (£24,000 a year) you re doing well.
+You can make more by working longer days if you want, hiring staff etc or you can do just two group walks.
+It all depends on how much you want to work.
 You could earn over £30,000 a year if you are prepared to work long days and if you offer boarding and other pet services it can go up further.
 For me, three group walks a days is enough and a good balance of work to pay.

 Doggy daycare in your own home can bring in a substantial additional income too or be an alternative to dog walking.
 If you are after more money than what dog walking or home daycare can bring in then daycare in properly dedicated premises is your answer.
 A premises that’s big enough to allow 20-40 dogs a day with the help of staff pays big money, but it is a lot more work and requires some investment.
 You can offer other services like cat visits in clients home etc. But they are not necessary.
 Pet taxi is a ridiculous service, don’t waste your time.
 Services like boarding and daycare may require local council licensing, and that means you will need dog boarding forms, but you can download these below.